implico/frontend-starter/README.md

 ## About

 This is not another [Yeoman](http://yeoman.io/) or [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) - that's why the features tipical for these frameworks will be described further.
-This is also not an alternative for such tools like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) - in this area it just allows to build separate JavaScript packages (named comps), no AMD-like build-in support.
+This is also not an alternative for such tools like [Browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) - in this area it just allows to build separate JavaScript packages (named comps) - but you can still replace/adjust the `js` task to your needs.

 The framework is intended for use in small or medium size projects, including those that need be developed quickly, e.g in digital agencies.
 Produces optimized code, that contains usually single, minified JavaScript and CSS files.